Need something else?

 For information about reduced-fare MetroCards for people who are 65 or older, visit the Buses and Subways page instead.

-Bus service is usually scheduled monthly.
-If you would like bus rides for food shopping, you should contact your local Older Adult Center to confirm that the center participates in the Market Ride program.
+Typically, bus service is scheduled every month.
+If you would like bus rides for food shopping, contact your local Older Adult Center.

-NYC Aging does not fund ambulette services or Access-A-Ride.
-NYC Aging cannot accept complaints about services they do not fund, such as:
+NYC Aging cannot accept complaints about services they do not fund.

 • Ambulettes